-Cauda equina syndrome is a serious neurological condition where the nerves at the very bottom of the spinal cord become compressed.
+Cauda equina syndrome (CES) is a serious neurological condition where the nerves at the very bottom of the spinal cord become compressed.
 This can be because of a slipped disc in the spine.

 Cauda equina syndrome requires prompt treatment to prevent permanent damage to the nerves, bladder and bowel.